qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 Size
 ----

-`Size` is the main tab to set how the selected statistics are represented.
+:guilabel:`Size` is the main tab to set how the selected statistics are represented.
 The diagram size units can be 'Map Units' or 'Millimeters'.
 You can use :

-* `Fixed size`, an unique size to represent the graphic of all the features, except when displaying histogram
+* :guilabel:`Fixed size`, an unique size to represent the graphic of all the features, except when displaying histogram
-* or `Scaled size`, based on an expression using layer attributes.
+* or :guilabel:`Scaled size`, based on an expression using layer attributes.

 ..
 ToDo: better explain the scale behaviour of the different diagram types